yashNaN/GravitySimulator/Readme.md

 Doing Stuff in the Simulator
 	Adding objects:
 		1. Right click on the location you want to add the object
 		2. In the pop up fill in the initial x velocity, initial y velocity, mass, and choose a color.
 		3. Press OK to create the object.
-		4. Press Cancel to cancel the creation process.
-	Moving the Screen:
+		4. Press Cancel to cancel the creation process Moving the Screen:
 		- You can change the location of the screen by moving the mouse to any of the edges.
 		- On the top left corner there are coordiante which indicate the the coordiante of the screen.
 		- To return to the origin (where the screen is when the program is started) press the ctrl key.